byllyfish/zof/docs/tutorial/hello.rst

 program will never print anything.
 To stop the program, type control-C.

-The `on_channel_up` method is called when an OpenFlow switch connects and successfully negotiates a connection (called a CHANNEL_UP).
-The `on_channel_down` method is called when an OpenFlow switch disconnects (called a CHANNEL_DOWN).
+The `on_channel_up` method is called when an OpenFlow switch connects and successfully negotiates a connection (CHANNEL_UP).
+The `on_channel_down` method is called when an OpenFlow switch disconnects (CHANNEL_DOWN).
 Under the hood, zof automatically negotiates the underlying HELLO, FEATURES_REQUEST and PORT_DESC_REQUEST OpenFlow messages for you and combines this information into the CHANNEL_UP event.